Mireon/slide-panels/README.md

 #### HTML

-To display panels, you must add the "SlidePanels" instance to a page.
-Print the instance in the end of the body tag.
+To display panels, you must print the "SlidePanels" instance on a page.
+Do this at the end of the body tag.

 ```html
 <html>